w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 There are currently 298 Recommendations and 369 Group notes that are completed.

-The problem is that we're mixing normative reports and non-normative reports based on their maturity, adding further confusion to an already confusing collection of words.
+The problem is, we are mixing normative reports and non-normative reports based on their maturity, adding further confusion to an already confusing collection of words.
 If you don't know which is which, knowing if it's Complete or In progress won't help much.

 ### Mismatched cause and effect